Nicotine Replacement Therapy (NRT)

 Varenicline is only available through the Stop for Life service and participating pharmacies for those that are eligible.
 You can look up your local pharmacy by entering your postcode below.

-We will let you know as soon as we have any update from Pfizer on the situation
+We will let you know as soon as we have any update on the situation.

 Please contact us on 0800 122 3790 for advice and guidance from the Stop for Life Oxon team.